BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_15.md

 !battle(["Ace of Spades", :ACESPADES, 0], "Factory Field")

 Time for another fight with Ace.
 This time they use a field that's fairly well designed for the Factory and Short-Circuit fields, thanks to multiple Steel and Electric moves.
 They also have Roserade, Zoroark, and Delphox to complete the well rounded squad.
-Flying and Ground moves together hit 5/6 of their Pokémon super-effectively, so if you can manage speed and exploit these weaknesses, you will likely find a way to succeed.
+Flying and Ground moves together hit 5/6 of their Pokemon super-effectively, so if you can manage speed and exploit these weaknesses, you will likely find a way to succeed.

 After this fight, return to the front of the Water Treatment Center and climb the waterfall.